Entry 3 Speaking and Listening

 What examination is there:

-You will undertake the Ascentis Entry 3 Speaking and Listening exam in your classroom with your teacher and sometimes other learners on the course.
+You will take the Ascentis Entry 3 Speaking and Listening exam in class with your teacher and classmates.

 How will I know I am making progress:

-- Time Management: You will practice managing your time effectively, including setting goals and meeting deadlines.
+- Managing your time by planning ahead, setting goals, and meeting deadlines.

 Extra support